glouppe/info8002-large-scale-data-systems/project/README.md

     - `POST` **/copy** (with arguments `source_path` and `destination_path`)
   - It is preferable that these HTTP endpoints have proper HTTP response code (e.g., HTTP 200 for success).
   - Resistant to failures (your assumptions, e.g., number of failures).
 The REST endpoints should remain functional whenever I kill a process.
+  - A script demonstrating the fault-tolerance of your storage (you should be able to retrieve files while killing processes).
 - A **report** in PDF format which must include:
   - A clear description of your architecture and assumptions.
     - A discussion on the fault-tolerance of your system and safeguards when performing high-level operations (e.g., what happens if I use put and a worker fails)?
 Additionally, what kind of fault-tolerance can you deliver?